$hp$-optimal convergence of the original DG method for linear hyperbolic problems on special simplicial meshes: Abstract

 \section{Abstract}

-We prove $\h\p$-optimal error estimates for the original DG method when approximating solutions to first-order hyperbolic problems with constant convection fields in the $L^2$ and DG norms.
-The main theoretical tools used in the analysis are novel $\h\p$-optimal approximation properties of the special projector introduced in [Cockburn, Dong, Guzman, SINUM, 2008].
+We prove $\h\p$-optimal error estimates for the original {discontinuous Galerkin (DG)} method when approximating solutions to first-order hyperbolic problems with constant convection fields in the $L^2$ and DG norms.
+The main theoretical tools used in the analysis are novel $\h\p$-optimal approximation properties of the special projector introduced in [Cockburn, Dong, Guzm\'an, SINUM, 2008].
 We assess the theoretical findings on some test cases.

 \textbf{AMS subject classification}: 65N12; 65N30; 65N50.

 \textbf{Keywords}: discontinuous Galerkin; optimal convergence; linear hyperbolic problems; a priori error estimation; $\p$-version.